SteadyCadence/api-docs/content/01-introduction.md

 ![](_img/drf-04-ai.png)

 When you're done, press Send.
 An `HTTP 200` message indicates that your data has been posted successfully.

 Take a moment to explore any endpoint using DRF docs:

 https://platform-staging-api.cadasta.org/api/v1/docs/

-## Using the Cadasta API
+### Authentication / Authorization Tokens

-### Authentification
+One of the first things you need to do to get started is get an authorization token, which is required by most endpoints in the Cadasta API.
+You can obtain an authorization token which you can obtain by logging the user into the API.

-One of the first things you need to do to get started is get an authentification token, which is required by many endpoints in the Cadasta API.
-To authenticate a user, sign API requests with an authorization token, which you can obtain by loging the user in.
+To do this, see the documentation for [`/api/v1/account/login/`](02-users.md#user-content-log-a-user-in) to see how to get an authentication token.

-See documentation for [`/api/v1/account/login/`](02-users.md) to see how to get an authentication token.
+Note that logging someone into the API does not log them into the platform.

 ### Permissions